Jimmie Soto

 Assistive Technology (AT) Specialist

 Ian is a Bakersfield native who graduated from Ridgeview High School.
 He then attended and graduated from the Art Institute of California- Los Angeles with a Bachelors of Computer Science degree.
 Following that, he has gone on to collaborate with several television and commercial companies doing graphic design, visual effects, and motion graphics.
 Ian has almost 6 years of customer service years under his belt.
-Approximately 2 years were helping with troubleshooting apple products and 3 years I helped out with technical issues, data entry, and customer service in an office.
+Approximately 2 years were helping with troubleshooting apple products and 3 years he helped out with technical issues, data entry, and customer service in an office.

 Ian enjoys helping people and was drawn to ILCKC because of that.
 He believes that if at the end of the day he was able to help someone who needed it and put a smile on their face then that was a great day.